leta199/Walmart-Data-Mining-and-EDA/README.md

 ## METHODS AND TECHNIQUES
 **Summary statistics**
-Using the `summary()` function
+Using the `summary()` function.
-Delved into the attrubutes using the `str()` function
+Delved into the attrubutes using the `str()` function.

 **Exploratory Data Analysis**
-Bar charts- to visualise frequncy of region purchases, and product segment sales
+Bar charts- to visualise frequncy of region purchases, and product segment sales.
 Scatterplot- to visualise the correlation between sales and profit.

 **Data Mining**
 Time series charts- to track trends in profit over time as well as track sales over time and across product segment.
-Boxplots- to identify outliers
+Boxplots- to identify outliers.

 ## KEY FINDINGS AND INSIGHTS
 Major Insights:

-1)There is a large range in spending  across individual sales of $17,489
+1)There is a large range in spending  across individual sales of $17,489.
 2)Walmart experinces their greatest profit spike during winter holiday season i.e Q4 of 2021- 2024.
 3)The consumer market experienced the largest growth of all segments in Q4 of 2024.
 4)South and Central regions deliver the lowest profit of all regions.